insberr/insberr.github.io/README.md

 # My Personal Website | Gitlab
 Welcome to the code for my personal website!
-Its a working progress, but ill get it worked out.

-Wow, coding is a lot of work.
+My website is mainly finished.

 # To Do

 * [ ] Use javascript for the user name display

 * [ ] Fix the progress bar css

 * [ ] Move the secret code to a differant place

 * [ ] Add info to the About tab

 * [ ] Upload media and add it to the media tab

 * [ ] Add settings reset button